 #7: The art of seeing things from a different perspective: I see, I see

-In 2014 Minera Art Academy students were assigned to portray ten patients with dementia.
+In 2014 Minerva Art Academy students were assigned to portray ten patients with dementia.
 This “I see, I see” project led to some unexpected insights.
 The most important one in a nutshell?
 Both artists and healthcare professionals can learn from one another in how they perceive and approach the world around them.

 In this article we talk with the initiators of bringing these two disciplines together, Anke Coumans and visual artist, Herman van Hoogdalen.
 The “I see, I see” project was the start of various new insights, research projects, a book, and a growing collaboration between the healthcare, education and art industries.